-18-007.03H Toilet Rooms: The inpatient facilities must have a toilet and sink adjoining each bedroom or shared toilet facilities may be provided as follows:
+19-007.03H Toilet Rooms: Facilities must have a toilet and sink adjoining each bedroom or shared toilet facilities may be provided as follows:

 - 1. One fixture per eight licensed beds in existing facilities; and - 2.
 One fixture per four licensed beds in new facilities and new construction.